ygdes/ULSR_demo/docs/info.md

 ## Architecture

 Below is an abridged diagram with 4 in and 4 out pins (for brevity).
+Source : [DTAP2-ULSR on Hackaday.io](https://hackaday.io/project/206055-dtap2-ulsr)

 There are 3 main stages :